 If your institution does not have temporary housing, your other options are hotels and guest houses.
 Guest houses are like hotels but instead of having a restaurant, they may have a dining room where you have no choice about the meals served.
 Living in a hotel for a long period of time will be expensive.
 However, hotels and guest houses provide useful temporary housing which you can book before you travel to the UK.
 Hostels (see above) also offer temporary housing.

-After you have arrived and you are in your pre-booked temporary housing, start your search for longer-term housing early.
+After you arrived at your pre-booked temporary housing, start your search for longer-term housing early.
 Make full use of whatever house-hunting support your institution offers.
-Internet searches, housing agencies, local newspapers (for example Loot in London) and advertisements in shop windows or on a institution notice board are useful when you are looking for somewhere to live.
+Internet searches, housing agencies, local newspapers and advertisements in shop windows or on a institution notice board are useful when you are looking for somewhere to live.

-However, don’t forget to check if there is any type of accreditation scheme in operation.
-Also, you need to be aware that fraudsters have been known to operate in the private student housing market, preying on vulnerable (often international) students, for example by presenting themselves as legitimate providers online (for example, through websites such as Gumtree) and getting their victims to hand over money for a deposit on a non-existent property.
+Frausters operate in the private student housing market, preying on vulnerable (often international) students, for example by presenting themselves as legitimate providers online (for example, through websites such as Facebook or Gumtree) and getting their victims to hand over money for a deposit on a non-existent property.
+The October 2015 BBC News report "Overseas students targeted by fake landlords" includes some advice from the police on avoiding such fraudulent schemes.

 Agencies sometimes charge a fee but, by law, they cannot charge you just for registering with them and you should not pay for details of places they have to let.